 I’m not going to provide a very comprehensive commentary for the Gummi Missions, but since I’ve done them now in 1.5, I feel it wouldn’t be right of me to just forget about them entirely.
 I have to explain, if nothing else, why this is so painful.
 So here we go.
 The last optional challenge in KH1.
 Or rather, the last you’ll want to do.

 To begin, for all the complaints I’ve made, Gummi mode will start to make sense after a while.
 Or at least some parts will make sense, and you’ll be able to cheese your way past the parts that don’t.
-Even the terrible ship editor will become weirdly intuitive, given time.
-You’ll quickly find that unless the mission orders you to do otherwise, you can easily build an end-game Gummi ship that’s functionally invincible, and as you can imagine that helps a great deal.
-Walkthroughs will help you out in missions where you can’t take your Invinciship.
+Even the terrible ship editor will become weirdly intuitive, given time, and that’s good because you’ll need it.
+Unless the mission orders you to do otherwise, you’ll want an end-game Gummi ship that’s functionally invincible.
+This is surprisingly easy to do, and as as you can imagine it helps a great deal.
+Walkthroughs will help you clear missions that your Invinciship can’t clear automatically.
 And I mean that, by the way: find a walkthrough.
 I don’t care how hardcore a gamer you are.
 This mode is exacting, unfair, and unless you’ve got lucky tastes, boring.
 Some of these missions are designed to wrench your arm.
 Get a good guide and get it over with.

 What you will find is that Missions are filled with new irritants for you to hate from moment one.
 For example, when coming out of a portal on subsequent trips, the game will ask you to turn right and left.
 You have to know ahead of time if the mission’s destination is left or right, because the game won’t say.
 You might fail the whole mission because of a brief moment of forgetfulness, or because you used a Haste Gummi to speed up at just before the turn.
 And then there’s the Monstro issue, where he might gobble you up mid-mission.
 You’ll end up just wishing the damn game had a way to turn on some kind of “mission mode” that would set your route in stone and cover you with whale repellent.
-Since that doesn’t exist, I recommend you put Monstro on the route between Agrabah and Halloween Town, since that route has simpler missions, but it may be too late.
+Since that doesn’t exist, I recommend you put Monstro on the route between Agrabah and Halloween Town if you’re planning ahead, since that route has simpler missions.
+Unfortunately, it’s probably far too late.

 To complete your missions, you’re going to need a combination of score, collectables, or Gummi construction.
-Your score is the combination of everything on the list that appears on the right in Gummi Mode: Heartless downed, obstacles destroyed, and stuff grabbed.
-Because Heartless and many obstacles drop items, you can nearly double your score by nabbing the pickups as you indiscriminately destroy, so it pays to take the Drain Gummi and to enlarge your hit box, no matter the danger.
+Your score is the combination of everything on the list that appears on the right side of the screen: Heartless downed, obstacles destroyed, and stuff collected.
+Because Heartless and many obstacles drop items, you can nearly double your score by nabbing the pickups as you indiscriminately destroy, so it pays to take the Drain Gummi and to enlarge your ship’s hit box, no matter the danger.
 To get a higher score, you’ll want a slow ship and will probably spend all your time holding the brakes.
 It makes for a cramped hand.

 There, I just talked you through more than half of the missions: slow down, use Drain, numb your tendons.